 4. Review fees and penalties

 Look for cards with reasonable fees.
-On balance transfers, for instance, look for introductory offers with no balance transfer fees and 0% interest for at least 12 months.
+For balance transfers, for example, look for introductory offers with no balance transfer fees and 0 percent interest for at least 12 months.

 “This is a crucial issue,” says Eric Tyson, author of “Personal Finance for Dummies.”
 “You might not intend to carry a balance.
 But before you agree to accept a card, understand all the terms and conditions because your situation might change … Stay away from ones with exorbitant fees and high late fees, even if the other features seem relatively attractive.”

 The best rewards credit cards offer the ability to earn cash back, points or miles on purchases you already make on a regular basis, such as groceries, dining out, streaming services, gas or anything else.
 If you can spend responsibly, why not pay with a credit card that will give you something in return?

 Look for a program that offers flexibility, such as cash or travel rewards that are easy to earn and redeem.
 And find out if rewards expire or if there are any limitations on how many points you can earn or how many you must earn in order to redeem them.

 And while long-term value is key, one-time perks can be valuable, too.
 Many rewards cards offer sign-up bonuses if you meet a certain spending threshold within a few months.
 You might get a few hundred dollars in cash back, a pile of airline miles or a hefty sum of points.

 6. Complete your application